 Rita is a Licensed Professional Counselor specializing in Bereavement Counseling.
 Rita joined Richard Lambert Foundation Family Grief & Healing Center in 2016 where she leads various grief support groups and self-care workshops.
 In addition, Rita served her community as co-director of Camp Erin, a children's grief camp near Denver, and has been instrumental in implementing support services for bereaved children at Richard Lambert Foundation, where she leads our Teen Grief Support and Camp Forget Me Not for bereaved children.
 When ones grieving process can benefit from personalized support, Rita is available for individual counseling for both children and adults.
 Rita creates a safe place in which individuals can process and express grief wether from the loss of a loved one or another major life changing event.
 Rita’s years of experience as grief counselor in palliative care and hospice services give her the compassion and understanding to support and walk alongside others during such a painful journey.
-We are honored to have Rita's expertise and have her join our team.
+We are honored to have Rita's expertise and have her on our team.

 -Masters of Arts in Counseling, Regis University